 It’s hard to single out one.
-I’d say our biggest achievement to date has been helping booking agents get their job done faster, easier and with less stress.
+I’d say our biggest achievement to date has been helping booking agents get their job done faster, easier, and with less stress.
 It’s starting to show in the comments we’re getting back after leases close and we couldn’t be more proud.

 Q) Have you been targeted by municipalities for the same reasons Airbnb has?

 We have not.
 The primary reason is that our leases are a minimum of 30 days.
 For most municipalities, that puts our leases in a different category than nightly rentals.
-Our landlords like that a lot because it means that they don’t have to worry about any any potential fines from the city.
+Our landlords like that a lot because they don’t have to worry about any potential fines from the city.
 It fits in nicely with our mission of taking the stress out of booking temporary housing.